KeldeeFierce/rarchbot/README.md

 Built with Rust, Tokio, Teloxide, and SQLx.

+## Supported commands

+- /help — display this text.
+- /start — Will subscribe you to updates
+- /stop — Will unsubscribe you from updates
+- /last — Will send the latest post awailable
+- /issubscribed — Will check your subsribtion status

 ## Features
 - Periodically polls an RSS feed for new posts
 - Sends new posts to all subscribed Telegram chats